What Is Functional Nutrition? A Root Cause Approach to PCOS

 PCOS isn’t a single condition, it’s a syndrome involving multiple hormone and metabolic systems.
 That’s why a surface-level approach often falls short.

 Functional nutrition looks at how insulin, cortisol, oestrogen, and androgens are interacting, and how your diet, stress levels, gut health and sleep habits are influencing that.
+Read about how stress affects PCOS and hormones here.

 Common drivers we explore include: